Rule 3745-40-01 | Definitions.

 (2) "Grit" means materials such as sand, gravel or cinders that have a high specific gravity and are generally removed from sewage prior to secondary treatment at a treatment works.

-[Comment: Grit materials are considered solid waste and should not be part of a beneficial use application.
-Grit materials should be disposed of within a landfill.]
+[Comment: Grit materials are considered solid waste and cannot be part of a beneficial use application.
+Grit materials are to be disposed of within a landfill.]

 (3) "Ground cover" means vegetation canopy or crop residue on agricultural land.